simh/simh/README.md

 - VHD Support for Differencing Disks has been corrected.
 - Attach time disk container copy support between dissimilar storage formats (VHD<->SIMH).
 Previously container copy operations were only supported between identical format containers (SIMH<->SIMH, and VHD<->VHD).
 - DISKINFO command provides more useful metadata information and file system verification with full support for VHD Differencing Disks.
+- Simulator THROTTLING can only be enabled once per simulator run.
+This avoids potential errant behaviors when arbitrarily switching throttling settings.

 #### Changes to the PDP-11 and VAX simulators also not in the Open SIMH repo